Before you continue, be aware that this procedure is NOT approved by Cisco. Neither Cisco nor I will be responsible for any loss caused by this.

 Save the file to your hard drive as a "boot info file" (bif).
 In our example, we call it "boot.bif"

-Step 2: Inject the boot sector
+Step 2: Inject the boot file

 Note that the image type changed to "Bootable".